bertrandplez/Turbospectrum2019/README.md

 In December 2020, Stark broadening was added, and a new release added: v19.1.3

 New release on May 28, 2021 with a few small bug corrections: v19.1.4

+2022-Mar-24: Modification of a couple of read statements in bsyn.f avoiding a crash with older ifort version.
+Following a suggestion by Matthias Steffen.
+No new release created.
+Update by downloading the latest version of the routine.